Tre-Mitchell/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+One of the biggest challenges I encountered while building the app was understanding how to manipulate the DOM dynamically with JavaScript.
+At first, it was tricky to figure out how to delete child elements, append new ones, and ensure everything updated correctly without refreshing the page.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2025] [CodePath]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.